CameronMorrison97/CMP408/readme.txt

 Name : Cameron Morrison
 Student ID : 1702366

+What is the Label?
+The label is used to help the marker quickly identify an individual reference from thelist

+What is the subject?
+The subject is the title of the webpage in which code examples where taken from This also provides an insight about what the code was for. for example system() is for the c library function called system()

+What is Author?
+The author is the site or username of the person that posted the code example

+What is the Link?
+The link is self explanatory this the link that the code example was gathered from.

 Label : Subject : Author : Link
 1.0 : flushStdin() function : Addison-Wesley : http://c-faq.com/stdio/stdinflush2.html
 2.0 : File IO : tutorialspoint : https://www.tutorialspoint.com/c_standard_library/c_function_fopen.htm